Click below to track what's going on with cannabis regulations at various levels of government.

 Another interesting statistic:

 At the beginning of March 2021, the State of Michigan sent its first excise tax share disbursement of $28,001.32 per licensed retailer or microbusiness, to communities around the State.
 This represents a potentially significant amount of unrestricted funds, which can typically be used by communities for anything in their budget.
 At a WMCG webinar with MRA Director Andrew Brisbo in September 2021, he estimated the next disbursement to be larger than before.
 Indeed, in March 2022, the State's next disbursement came to $56,453.44 per licensed retailer or microbusiness.

 Is your city/town/village council not sure whether the municipality should opt in?
-More than $56k per year, per retailer/microbusiness might help.
+Almost $52k per year, per retailer/microbusiness, might help.

-As of the end of June 2022 there are 526 licensed retailers and 14 licensed microbusinesses, statewide.
-(Click for a map)
+As of April 2023, there are 662 licensed retailers and 10 licensed microbusinesses, statewide.
+(Click for a map).